 I live on a farm.
 I have 3 amazing children, 1 horse, a few sheep, 1 dog, 3 cats and about 20 chickens.
 I love music and art.
 I love to play my guitar, ukulele or the piano and sing with my friends in various groups and bands.

-I have been teaching at Somerset Crescent School for 3 years and before that relieved at Somerset while completing my Master's Degree in Education.
-I enjoy teaching Maths and Literacy and I am currently the lead teacher in I.C.T and Inquiry.
-Room 2 and I enjoy working collaboratively with Room 3.
-The children love having two teachers around to help them and it means learning can be more individualised.
+I have been teaching at Somerset Crescent School for 4 years and before that relieved at Somerset while completing my Master's Degree in Education.
+I enjoy teaching Maths and Literacy and I ensure learning is relevant to the children's lives, interests and needs.
+I am currently the lead teacher in I.C.T and Inquiry.
+In my classroom we use I.C.T on a daily basis as a tool to motivate, inspire and extent learning.
+I am also passionate about fostering creativity and developing a positive attitude to learning.

-In my spare time I coach and play netball.
-I also like running, swimming and boxing and I am currently training for my 2nd half marathon.
-I love spending time with my family especially my 2 dogs and my cat.
+In my spare time I coach netball.
+I also enjoy running, swimming and doing classes at my local gym.
+I love watching a good movie or taking a walk with my husband and my 2 dogs and my cat.

 Kia ora Whanau,